gy19rf/Assessment-2/README.md

 These files included;

+-First and foremost, the import operator was used to import all files and functions to create an agent based model.

 -csv file which enables the drunks to be exchanged and listed on the model.

 -Agentframework was used in order to establish drunks in the environment which helps in initialising the drunks, return the description of a drunk as astring of a text etc.